-According to The Canadian Association of Optometrists website - "Moving to Canada to Practise Optometry," International graduates are considered to be those individuals who have obtained their optometric education from a school other than those accredited by the Accreditation Council on Optometric Education.
+According to The Canadian Association of Optometrists website - "Becoming a Doctor of Optometry" International graduates are considered to be those individuals who have obtained their optometric education from a school other than those accredited by the Accreditation Council on Optometric Education.

 International graduates may be eligible to obtain a license or certificate of registration to practise in a province or territory in Canada.
 International graduates are encouraged to contact the optometric regulator in the province or territory in which they are interested to determine if they are eligible for a license or certificate of registration to practise in that jurisdiction.
 International graduates may be referred by an optometric regulator to the Director of the International Optometric Bridging Program of the University of Waterloo, Waterloo, Ontario for an evaluation of their educational and professional credentials and an opinion on their equivalency to those required in a particular jurisdiction.

 What is the University of Waterloo International Optometric Bridging Program?

 The University of Waterloo, in collaboration with the College of Optometrists of Ontario, offers the International Optometric Bridging Program (IOBP).
 Designed to provide optometrists educated outside Canada and the United States with a structured orientation to Canadian standards of optometric practice, the program provides all qualified applicants with the critical language, academic and clinical skills necessary for registration in all provinces of Canada.

 There are two programs, depending on students backgrounds:

 - Bridging One, a four month academic program

 - Bridging Two, a year-long structured academic program

 Can I defer my place in the course?